Your Government Agency and the 21st Century IDEA Act

 Existing agency websites and digital services

-- Each agency should submit a report to U.S. Congress with:
+- Each agency should have submitted a report to U.S. Congress with:

-- Prioritized list of websites and digital services that require modernization
+- Prioritized list of websites and digital services that required modernization

 - Estimated cost and schedule for modernization

 Annual progress reports due to Congress and OMB on website and digital services modernization

 - All public-facing forms were required to have a digital option

 How OneSpan helped government agencies digitize their signing processes with e-signatures

 Hundreds of U.S. government agencies across all levels rely on OneSpan Sign electronic signatures to digitize and automate their manual, paper-based processes in support of their digital transformation strategies.
 Moreover, agencies trust OneSpan’s proven FedRAMP-authorized solution to meet their highest cloud security requirements.
 Learn more about how leading government agencies are using OneSpan Sign to keep their signing processes digital: